ozakary/water-pimd-simulations/README.md

    # If in Conda base, deactivate it:
    conda deactivate

-   # Run the setup script
+   # Run the setup script for Linux
    python3 setup_packaging.py

+   # Run the setup script for MacOS
+   python3 setup_packaging_mac.py

    ```

 4. Start the Application